ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 1. **State write**: There is a fixed cost for writing to Ethereum’s state (i.e., submitting a transaction on the Ethereum blockchain).
 Optimistic rollups reduce this cost by batching transactions and spreading fixed costs across multiple users.

-2. **Data publication**: As mentioned, `calldata` must be published to Ethereum for every transaction.
+2. **Data publication**: Optimistic rollups publish transaction data and block headers (consisting of the previous block header hash, state root, batch root) to Ethereum as `calldata`.
 Calldata costs are currently governed by [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559), which stipulates a cost of 16 gas for non-zero bytes and 4 gas for zero bytes of calldata, respectively.
 The cost paid on each transaction is influenced by how much calldata needs to be posted on-chain for it.

 3. **L2 operator fees**: This is the amount paid to the rollup operator as compensation for computational costs incurred in processing transactions, much like miner fees on Ethereum.